mcr/iotwg-charter/iotwg-charter.md

 The WG is expected to articulate clear applicability statements for each protocol.
 The WG is expected to produce concise Roadmap documents that explain how a variety of IETF (and other) protocols can work together to satisfy the Operational needs of specific IoT areas.
-These roadmap documents needn’t result in RFCs.
+These roadmap documents needn’t result in RFCs, the WG will decide with advice from the responsible Area Director.

 Neither the WG nor the IETF has exclusivity here, and an ideal document would be one that the WG helps to start, but a specific industry alliance becomes